doxeylab/learn-genomics-in-linux/task2/README.md

 velveth out_21 21 -short -fastq trimmed_mt1.fastq
 ```

-Now, to compute the actual contig sequences from the graph, run the following:
+Next, to compute the actual contig sequences from the graph, run the following:

 ```
 velvetg out_21/ -scaffolding no -read_trkg yes -amos_file yes